-Another method of psychoanalysis is the Rorschach test, which you may have seen in popular culture.
+Rorschach Test.
+This is another method of psychoanalysis which you may have seen in popular culture.
 This test involves looking at an inkblot, and trying to describe what you see.
 What you see is supposed to provide some insight into what's going on in your unconscious mind.

 While Freud did much of the original research that went into psychodynamic theory, a lot of the later research that was done can be attributed to neo-Freudians, who are the new Freudian or psychoanalytical figures.

-There are three major neo-Freudian figures, all of whom will be discuss in greater detail later on in this course:
+There are three major neo-Freudian figures, all of whom will be discussed in greater detail later on in this course:

-Karen Horney was an American scientist who did a lot of research on the specific needs of individuals, and how those needs influence their behaviors and coping strategies.
+Karen Horney: An American scientist who did a lot of research on the specific needs of individuals, and how those needs influence their behaviors and coping strategies.